mandelsoft/documents/iac/README.md

 As a result, the installer now departs again into two parts, but different ones than before.
 Instead of distinguishing between infrastructure and software installation steps, now we have to distinguish between the installation type specific model and the code for the (extensible) tool.
 This differentiation also comes with another responsibility.
-We now have the operator, the model creator, which is the software or solution vendor, and the installation tool provider.
+We now have the operator, the model creator, which is the software or solution vendor, and the installation tool (or extension)  provider.
 The real (programming language) code is now independent of a concrete installation scenario.
+The tools try to keep the higher, more descriptive, abstraction level of IaaS installation tools for the software installation, also.
 It must be applicable for a wide range of installation scenarios in order to avoid the development of special code and to achieve the desired simplification for the development of an installer.
-To achieve this goal, it just models the technical elements, which should be maintainable as part of the description model.
+To achieve this goal, it just models the technical elements, which should be maintainable as part of the description model, instead of operation flows.
 The potential elements and their mapping to a target environment are handled in a static manner by the used tool and optional plugins or extensions.
 The installer *implementation* provided by the manufacturer of the software system is then restricted to the orchestration of such predefined element types.